-Do not deploy the switch in a location where any of the following conditions exist:
+Do not mount the device in a location where any of the following conditions exist:

-- Ambient Temperature-To prevent the switch from overheating, do not operate it in an area that exceeds an ambient temperature of 122°F (50°C). - Air Flow-Be sure that there is adequate air flow around the switch. - Mechanical Loading-Be sure that the switch is level and stable to avoid any hazardous conditions. - Circuit Overloading-Adding the switch to the power outlet must not overload that circuit.
+- High Ambient Temperature-To prevent the switch from overheating, do not operate it in an area that exceeds an ambient temperature of 122°F (50°C). - Air Flow-Both side panels must be unobstructed to prevent overheating. - Overloading-The device must be level, stable, and secure to prevent it from sliding or shifting out-of-position. - Circuit Overloading-Adding the device to the power outlet must not overload that circuit.